- About Us

 You can apply for a Police Records Checks at your local Police, OPP or RCMP station.
 Changes in policy by the RCMP have created issues for those students whose programs require the Vulnerable Persons check or the OESC card.
 For those students living in Thunder Bay, please ensure that you go to the Thunder Bay Police as they are able to provide you with everything you need with no extra steps.
 If you are in an area where you are required to have a form filled out by the college, please see your program coordinator.

-Registration for classes will begin July 15/13.
+Registration for winter classes will begin in December.
 For information on how to register go to How To Register for Classes

 For login issues please contact the computer helpdesk at (807) 475-6488 or by email at firstname.lastname@example.org